- What is peer pressure?

 Below, we have listed some of the most common scenarios of peer pressure among teens; some might be good while some are harmful for the teenager:

-- Changing one’s talking style to ape those in the friend circle; using words that are often used by peers.
+- Changing one’s talking style to mimic those in the friend circle; using words that are often used by peers.

 - Copying the dressing style, haircuts, and jewelry.